vasconssa/mydotfiles/README.md

 ## Installation
 Just like the dotfiles I forked, my dotfiles follow a very modular design.
 If you don't want a part of my dotfiles simply delete the folder

-If you want to customize the dotfiles and back them up to github I would recommend, that you simply fork this repository and then clone the reposetory to `$HOME/.dotfiles`.
+If you want to customize the dotfiles and back them up to github I would recommend, that you simply fork this repository and then clone the repository to `$HOME/.dotfiles`.
 If you do not wat to backup or don't want to modify you can simply run
 ```bash
 git clone https://github.com/peerlator/dotfiles-new.git ~/.dotfiles
 ```
+> Note: To continue you will have to install yay
 Now, that you have a copy of the dotfiles on your computer, run the following
 ```bash
 cd ~/.dotfiles